nextcloud/integration_openai/README.md

 # OpenAI integration in Nextcloud

 This app includes:
-* A link reference provider to get ChatGPT answers and generate DALL·E 2 images in Talk and Text
+* A custom link picker to get ChatGPT answers and generate DALL·E 2 images in Talk, Text and potentially anywhere in Nextcloud.

 ## 🔧 Configuration